-Most states have procedures in place to deal with special characters.
+Most state UCC filing offices have procedures in place to deal with special characters.
 However, there is little uniformity among jurisdictions.
-In some cases a single jurisdiction may have procedures for indexing some special characters, but must deal with other special characters on a case-by-case basis.8
+In some cases a jurisdiction may have procedures for indexing some special characters, but must deal with other special characters on a case-by-case basis.